JiBrok/jibrok.github.io/_posts/2020-10-01-How to use linked issues and JQL results in Dynamic templates?.md

 #set($parent = $formIssue.parentObject)
 $parent
 ```
-Accessing parent issue through $formIsuue is recommended as it works in every issue screens including creating subtask screen. $issue contains only saved data(from database).
+Accessing parent issue through $formIssue is recommended as it works in every issue screens including creating subtask screen. $issue contains only saved data(from database).

 ## How to get subtask? ##